Adipa-G/IOT/ESP32-Scheduler/README.md

     ![Dashboard](/ESP32-Scheduler/images/dashboard.png?raw=true "Dashboard")

-8. In order to tweak power and sleep settings of the device please use the `Power Configuration` option from the menu.
+8. To tweak power and sleep settings of the device please use the `Power Configuration` option from the menu.
 This screen allows user to tweak battery voltages for the power save modes if the device runs on limited power source like a solar panel combined battery.
+The Volage sensor pin can be any ADC input pins which is used to measure voltage input.
+Since the max voltage ESP32 ADC can handle is 3.3v, a voltage divider may be required if the battery voltage is higher than that.
+In this case voltage multiplier can be used to set the multiplier based on the divider ration to get correct voltage.

     ![Power config](/ESP32-Scheduler/images/power-config.png?raw=true "Power Config")